Kadalora Kavithaigal: Production

 Kadalora Kavithaigal is the debut for Raja and Rekha as actors.
 The film had Sathyaraj deviating from the negative roles he was previously known for.
+The film was produced by Bharathiraja's friends Vaduganathan and Natesan.
 It was primarily shot in Muttom, Kanyakumari.
+Actor Kanakarajsamy worked as an electrician for the film's outdoor unit.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Adi Aathadi" is set in the Carnatic raga known as Shivaranjani, and "Kodiyile Malliyapoo" is set in Natabhairavi.
+The song "Adi Aathadi" is set in the Carnatic raga known as Shivaranjani, "Poguthe Poguthe" is set in Pahadi, and "Kodiyile Malliyapoo" is set in Natabhairavi.
 "Adi Aathadi" was partially adapted as "Aa Jaana Tere Bin", composed by Anand–Milind for Bol Radha Bol (1992).
+"Adi Aathadi" was remixed by Sabesh–Murali for the film Mittai (2011).

 Release and reception

 Kadalora Kavithaigal was released on 5 July 1986.
 Jayamanmadhan of Kalki said that while the sea in the film's title was breathtaking, the poem in the title was incomplete.
+Rekha won the Cinema Express Award for Best New Face Actress.

+In popular culture

+Kadalora Kavithaigal was parodied in the Star Vijay comedy series Lollu Sabha, in an episode named "Kadalora Kazhuthaigal".